Installation Guide

 Buildroot (Optional)

 We use Buildroot to build Linux images.
 Buildroot bundles the Linux kernel, C library, shell, and basic userland tools into a single build.
-We use version 2025.02; other versions are untested.
 Please download it from the official site and extract the archive.